yaswanthhimanshu/100-days-of-python-and-ds/README.md

 - Notes and learnings from each step

 ## Why this repo exists
-This is my way of building mastery through disciplined practice.
-Each commit reflects progress — from fundamentals to advanced applications — with a focus on writing clear, professional code.
+This is my way of building mastery through hands-on practice.
+Each commit reflects progress — from fundamentals to advanced applications — with a focus on writing clear, professional, and reproducible code.

 ---
-💡 *Passion for data, code, and problem-solving — one step at a time.*
+💡 *A consistent journey of data, code, and problem-solving.*